LGBTQ+ Language And The Search For All-Inclusive Words

 crowd at pride march waving rainbow flags lgbtq terms

 Lesbian.
 Gay.
 Bisexual.
 Trans.
 Queer.
 Questioning.
 Intersex.
 Asexual.
 Pansexual.
 Non-binary.
 The list of terminology for various sexual orientations and gender identities is ever-expanding, and our understanding of these identities continues to grow.
-LGBTQ terms and queer language have come a long way from their dark and closeted past, but the search for inclusivity in how we talk about queer communities goes on.
+LGBTQ terms and queer language have come a long way from an often dark and closeted past, but the search for inclusivity in how we talk about queer communities goes on.
 (In fact, even describing LGBTQ+ people as a “community” has its own associated issues.)

 The History Of LGBTQ Terms